 Stress urinary incontinence

-Despite these factors, studies suggest that most physical activity does not harm the pelvic floor.
+However, studies suggest that most physical activity does not lead to pelvic floor dysfunction.

-Under supervision, pregnant people may also engage in exercise programs that include high and low impact aerobics if they also perform pelvic floor muscle exercises.
+Under supervision, pregnant people who exercised prior to becoming pregnant may engage in exercise programs that include high and low impact aerobics if they also perform pelvic floor muscle exercises.